kevincure/All-Day-TA/README.md

 8) Open a command window (cmd on Windows - if you use Mac or Linux, I will assume you can translate these instructions.
 If you aren't familiar with this, open it in Administrator Mode).  cd the directory to your virtual TA folder.  type "pip install -r requirements.txt" and hit enter.
 This makes sure you have all the libraries you need.

-9) If you have audio to transcribe, place the raw mp4/mp3/wav audio files in the subfolder Raw Audio.
-Run ChunkAudio In the command window, type "py ChunkAudio.py"
+9) If you have audio to transcribe, place the raw mp4/mp3/wav files in the subfolder Raw Audio.
+You can put your video files here if you like - it will still work.
+First, run the program PrepareAudio
-This will separate your audio into five minute blocks - the whisper API will not transcribe files with a size larger than 25MB each.
-Then run TranscribeAudio (
+	In the command window, from the base file directory, type "py PrepareAudio.py" This will take your audio and video and reduce its size to what's necessary for audio transcription.
+Then run the program TranscribeAudio
 	In the command window, type "py TranscribeAudio.py" This will create high quality transcriptions of your audio using the Whisper API.
 The "professor" and "classname" keys in the settings.txt file help ensure your name is transcribed correctly and that the class context is interpreted right.
 It will take roughly 3 minutes per hour of audio, and costs 36 cents per hour of audio.

-10) If you transcribed audio, go into the "transcriptions" folder and look at each of the large text files ending with concatenated_transcript.txt.
+10) If you transcribed audio, go into the "transcriptions" folder and look over each file.
 These are the full transcripts of each of your original audio files.
 I give a quick glance and delete any intro/outro/homework discussion plus any students names from people I may have called on.
 Give it a quick scan and also make sure any technical terms or similar don't need to be cleaned up.
-Once you are happy, cut and paste these "concatenated_transcript" files into the Documents subfolder.
+Once you are happy, cut and paste these transcript files into the Documents subfolder.
 You can delete everything else in the folder transcriptions at this point if you like.

-11) Place all of the your other txt, doc, pdf, tex, docx, ppt, pptx files in the Documents subfolder as well.
+11) Place all of your other txt, doc, pdf, tex, docx, ppt, pptx files in the Documents subfolder as well.
+On your syllabus or other files where data is in tables or setups where the order isn't obvious, it may be worth a short edit to make it "machine readable" - the AI will only see the txt, not how it is organized on a page, so consider this when thinking about whether, say, assignment dates or similar will be found if you don't have that visual structure.

 12) For any files that are locked, such as certain PDFs, you will need to extract the text yourself.
 One way to check is to open the pdf, select some txt, and to copy and paste it - if the copy/paste doesn't work, then your file won't open correctly.
 There are many ways to do this - e.g., print it and then scan it to OCR, and save the resulting text to a .txt file.
 Unlocked doc, docx, txt, tex, ppt, pptx files should be fine unless they are saved in a crazy character set.
 I haven't had this issue come up yet.